Contemplate the apex of the sun’s way | EarthSky.org

-Tonight, as you look up at the stars, think about the way our local star, the sun, moves through our Milky Way galaxy.
+Tonight, as you look up at the stars, think about the direction our local star, the sun, moves through our Milky Way galaxy.
+Astronomers call the sun’s direction of motion through the Milky Way by a great old name.
+It’s called the solar apex or the apex of the sun’s way.
 A friend from Australia wrote:

 I seek to find out what speed our sun is traveling at and also how many years it takes to circumnavigate the galaxy.

-Our Milky Way galaxy is a collection of several hundred billion stars.
-It has an estimated diameter of 100,000 light-years.
-Our sun does indeed circumnavigate the Milky Way galaxy.
-In space, everything moves.
+Our sun takes a long time to circumnavigate the Milky Way, which is a collection of several hundred billion stars, with an estimated diameter of 100,000 light-years.
 There are various estimates for the speed the sun travels through the galaxy, but its speed is about 140 miles per second.

-Likewise, there are many estimates for the length of time it takes the sun to complete one circuit of the galaxy, but a typical estimate is about 230 million years.
+Likewise, there are multiple estimates for the length of time it takes the sun to complete one circuit of the galaxy, but a typical estimate is about 230 million years.

-That period of time – the length of the sun’s orbit around the Milky Way’s center – is known as a cosmic year.
+That period of time – the length of the sun’s orbit around the Milky Way’s center – is sometimes called a cosmic year.

-Astronomers call the sun’s motion through the Milky Way galaxy by a great old name: the apex of the sun’s way.

-And it so happens that astronomers know which star the sun is moving toward in its journey around the galaxy.
-Our sun and family of planets travel more or less toward the star Vega – and away from the star Sirius.
-Unsurprisingly, Vega and Sirius lie in opposite directions in Earth’s sky.
+The solar apex – or apex of the sun’s way – is located in our sky in the direction of the constellation Hercules, southwest of the star Vega in the constellation Lyra the Harp.
+Vega is a bright star.
+So you can look for it, and find it pretty easily.

-At this time of year from mid-northern latitudes, Vega star appears over the northwest horizon at dusk and early evening.
+At this time of year from mid-northern latitudes, Vega appears over the northwest horizon at dusk and early evening.
 Vega sets around mid-evening.
 It also appears low in the northeast sky in the predawn and dawn hours.
-It’s one of the loveliest stars you’ll ever see, Vega in the constellation Lyra the Harp.
+It’s one of the loveliest stars you’ll ever see.

+When you see it, contemplate the fact that our sun and family of planets travel more or less toward the star Vega.

+And, by the way, our sun and planets travel away from the star Sirius in the constellation Canis Major.
+Sirius is the sky’s brightest star.
+Not surprisingly, Vega and Sirius lie in opposite directions in Earth’s sky.

-Vega resides almost exactly opposite of Sirius, the brightest star in the nighttime sky.
-If you have an unobstructed horizon, you may see Sirius low in the southeast, as Vega sits low in the northwest.
+You can look for Sirius, too.
+Remember, Vega resides almost exactly opposite Sirius.
+If you have an unobstructed horizon, you might sometime see Sirius low in the southeast, as Vega sits low in the northwest.

-At mid-northern latitudes, you’ll possibly see both stars around 7 to 8 p.m. local time.
-Sirius swings low in the southwest sky by around 3 to 4 a.m., at which time Vega reappears in the northeast sky (at mid-northern latitudes).
-Click here to find out when these two stars rise/set in your sky.
+At mid-northern latitudes, you’ll possibly see both stars around 6 to 7 p.m. local time in January.
+Sirius swings low in the southwest sky by around 2 to 3 a.m., at which time Vega reappears in the northeast sky (at mid-northern latitudes).

-Remember, our sun’s direction of motion (and thus our Earth’s corresponding motion) toward Vega has the special name of apex of the sun’s way.
-Vega – the solar apex star – can be found in the eastern sky during the dawn and predawn hours throughout the winter season.

 Bottom line: Our sun moves around the center of the galaxy, toward the star Vega.
 Astronomers call this motion the apex of the sun’s way.
 One circuit – about 230 million years – is called a cosmic year.